FAQ

 Symflower currently supports Maven and Gradle.

-Symflower works with both JUnit 4 and JUnit 5 test cases.
+Symflower works with both JUnit 4 and JUnit 5.
 Your project's configuration will be automatically detected, or you can just manually configure Symflower to use the testing framework you prefer.
+See the tutorial on using Symflower with JUnit 4 and JUnit 5 in this documentation for details.

-Symflower is available as a plugin for Visual Studio Code, IntelliJ IDEs (IDEA, Android Studio, GoLand), and as a CLI tool.
+Symflower is available as a plugin for VS Code, IntelliJ IDEs (IDEA, Android Studio, GoLand), and as a CLI tool.

 I encountered a bug.
 What should I do now?